 The ORPL Oak Ridge Room (ORR) is a repository for the City of Oak Ridge.
-The mission of the ORR is to acquire, appraise, preserve, interpret, and disseminate municipal and social historic information pertaining to the City of Oak Ridge in order to assist the public in understanding, appreciating, and caring for the heritage of the City of Oak Ridge.
+The mission of the ORR is to acquire, appraise, preserve, interpret, and disseminate municipal and social historic information pertaining to the City of Oak Ridge, as well as relevant information about Anderson and Roane counties.

-The ORR gathers, evaluates, and maintains information about the records in the collections, interprets the history and culture of the City of Oak Ridge to the public, responds to inquiries within the area of ORR jurisdiction and staff expertise, and seeks to implement professional archive standards.
+In order to assist the public in understanding, appreciating, and caring for the heritage of the City of Oak Ridge, library staff maintains information about the records in its collections, interprets the history and culture of the City of Oak Ridge to the public, responds to inquiries within the area of ORR jurisdiction and staff expertise, and seeks to implement professional archive standards.
 Final selection of materials is at the discretion of the ORPL Director.